Hair Loss Prevention Experts in Orange County, California

 In our society, hair has a significant aesthetic value.
 Everywhere you look, you see advertisements for products that will make it richer, fuller and healthier.
 Hair is a huge part of our appearance and self-image and it can be devastating when it starts to change.
 For many men, this change can begin in their early 20s, when they start to notice hair falling out and their hairline receding.
 For women, hair loss usually begins in their 40s, but can start earlier as well.

-Whether you have recently experienced hair loss or have been battling it for years, you’ve come to the right place.
-Dr. Brennan has dedicated his career to offering the most advanced hair restoration treatments available, both medical treatment for prevention and surgical treatment for replacement.
+Whether you have recently experienced alopecia or have been battling it for years, you’ve come to the right place.
+Dr. Brennan has dedicated his career to offering hair loss management of the most advanced Hair Transplant Newport Beach available, both medical treatment for prevention and surgical treatment for replacement.
 Our team is passionate about what we do—we want to make you look and feel yourself again!

 - In the U.S., hereditary hair loss affects approximately 30 million women and 50 million men.

-- 40 percent of women have visible hair loss by the time they are age 40.
+- 40 percent of women have visible alopecia by the time they are age 40.

 - Two-thirds of American men report some degree of hair loss and thinning by age 35.
-At 50+ years old, 85% report a significant degree of hair thinning or hair loss.
+At 50+ years old, 85% report a significant degree of hair thinning or alopecia.

 - By the time you start to see hair thinning, you have already lost 50% of your hair in that area.